 My primary research interest is utilizing high-throughput techniques and large data sets to understand how gene expression is regulated in mammalian cells.

-I am currently a post-doctoral researcher in John Lis‘s group in the Department of Molecular Biology & Genetics at Cornell University.
-I am researching enhancers that are functional during stresses responses and their regulation.
+My previous position was as a post-doctoral researcher in John Lis‘s group in the Department of Molecular Biology & Genetics at Cornell University.
+I researched enhancers that are functional during stresses responses and their regulation.
+I wish optimized an assay for identifying changes in transcription.

-I was recent a post-doctoral researcher with Tracy Johnson in the Department of Molecular, Cellular, and Developmental Biology at UCLA.
+Before that, I was a post-doctoral researcher with Tracy Johnson in the Department of Molecular, Cellular, and Developmental Biology at UCLA.
 There, I researched the interplay between chromatin and co-transcriptional splicing in macrophages.

 I received my PhD in the field of Biochemistry, Molecular, & Cellular Biology at Cornell University from work I performed in Andrew Grimson‘s lab.
 My research included: